Special Weather Statement issued for Monroe by NWS - News Break

 Special Weather Statement issued for Monroe by NWS

-Effective: 2021-07-08 14:00:00 EDT Expires: 2021-07-08 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Monroe A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN MONROE COUNTY At 313 PM EDT, a strong thunderstorm was located over Carleton, moving east at 20 mph.
-Winds in excess of 30 mph are possible with this storm.
-This storm will remain over mainly rural areas of northeastern Monroe County, including the following locations...
-Newport, Estral Beach, Scofield, South Rockwood, Woodland Beach, Stony Point, Bolles Harbor, Detroit Beach and Rockwood.
-If outdoors, consider seeking shelter inside a building.alerts.weather.gov
+Effective: 2021-07-08 12:43:00 EDT Expires: 2021-07-08 13:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Monroe A SHOWER WILL AFFECT NORTHWESTERN PULASKI...GILES AND SOUTHWESTERN MONROE COUNTIES At 105 PM EDT, a shower was located over Bane, or over Poplar Hill, moving north at 20 mph.
+Winds in excess of 30 mph are possible with this shower.
+Locations impacted include Pearisburg Narrows Pembroke Peterstown Newport Mountain Lake and Poplar Hill.
+Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
+Drivers are urged to slow down and use extra caution to avoid hydroplaning.alerts.weather.gov

 Comments / 0